This information will help you get ready to be discharged after your allogeneic stem cell transplant.

 Leaving the Hospital

 Even though you may be very happy and feel ready to leave the hospital, you might also feel nervous.
 It’s normal to have some worries and concerns as you get closer to leaving the hospital.
 After you leave, you and your family will need to manage your care.
 Feeling confident and comfortable doing this takes time.
 During your follow-up visits, your social worker can help you get the services you need and give you emotional support.

 When you leave the hospital, it will take time to get used to living at home again.
 You may find that the things you need to do to keep from getting sick add some stress to your life.
 Feeling a sense of balance and comfort again will come with time.
 Try to stay as calm and confident as you can.

 It usually takes 12 to 18 months for your immune system to recover from your transplant.
-We often tell people that the first year after transplant is like your first year of life as a newborn baby.
-During that time, you’re at risk for infection.
+The first year after transplant is like your first year of life as a newborn baby.
+During this time, you’re at risk for infection.
 Your transplant team will check your blood cell counts to see how well your immune system is working.
-This will help them advise you about any changes to the guidelines you must follow.
+Depending on your blood cell counts, they may make changes or additions to the guidelines below.

-Be aware of the symptoms of infection listed below.
+The following things can be a sign of infection.
 Call your doctor’s office right away if you have: